ntno/mkdocs-demo/docs/header-override-example.md

 # Theme Override Example

 This page demonstrates how the [`custom_dir` MkDocs theme option](https://www.mkdocs.org/user-guide/customizing-your-theme/#using-the-theme-custom_dir) can be used to customize a theme.
-First, add an `overrides` folder to your project folder and a new CSS folder inside of that folder:
+First, add an `overrides` folder to your project folder and a CSS folder inside of that folder:

 ```text
 my-project/